Join the Global Breast Cancer Movement

 A study that follows a large group of people (a cohort) over time.

-Complementary Therapies (Integrated Therapies)
+Complementary Therapies (Integrative Therapies)

 95% Confidence Interval (95% CI)